NREL/ROSCO/docs/source/install.rst

 ===========================
 Depending on what is needed, a user can choose to use just the ROSCO controller or to use both the ROSCO controller and the toolbox.
 Both the controller and the toolbox should be installed if one wishes to leverage the full ROSCO toolchain.

-It is recommended to install the ROSCO toolset in full following the instruction in :ref:`full_rosco`
+It is recommended to install the ROSCO tool-set in full following the instruction in :ref:`full_rosco`

 For users planning to only download and/or compile the ROSCO controller, please follow the instructions on :ref:`rosco_controller`.